PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 - **[Notification banners](/apps/notification-bar)** to tell users about important messages.
 - **[Raining pineapples](/apps/pineapple-mode)**, just in case.

-PostHog is also open source, meaning [users can easily create their own apps](/tutorials/build-your-own-posthog-app).
-In fact, it’s so easy to create your own apps in PostHog that some of the apps we already offer have been developed by non-engineers!
+PostHog is also open source, meaning [you can easily create your own apps](/tutorials/build-your-own-posthog-app).
+In fact, it’s so easy to create apps in PostHog that some of the apps we already offer have been developed by non-engineers!

 Below are some of the most popular apps and integrations for FullStory and PostHog: